-All immigration permits to South Africa
+All immigration permits and visas to South Africa

 Are you planning to stay in SA on a temporary basis while you explore the country or investigate an employment opportunity?
 Have you been transferred to South Africa by your employer?
 Or maybe you want to study in South Africa, or join your spouse or partner?
-This article provides information for people in such situations, and gives advice on work permits, who qualifies, and how to apply, as well as answers to some common questions.
+This article provides information for people in such situations, and gives advice on work visas, who qualifies, and how to apply, as well as answers to some common questions.

 The South African Department of Home Affairs has not placed any restriction on admitting foreigners to South Africa institutions as students, but the Department still has the responsibility of controlling the admission and residence of all foreign students in the country.
 However, if you intend to study in South Africa, you should keep the following in mind.
-The most important considerations when handling an application for a study permit are that a) a foreigner may not displace a South African citizen/resident at a local educational institution and b) the applicant needs to provide proof of sufficient funds to both support themselves in South Africa and also to pay all tuition fees and for medical cover with a South African medical aid scheme.
+The most important considerations when handling an application for a Study Permit are that a) a foreigner may not displace a South African citizen/resident at a local educational institution and b) the applicant needs to provide proof of sufficient funds to both support themselves in South Africa and also to pay all tuition fees and for medical cover with a South African medical aid scheme.

-An exchange permit may be granted to someone who intends to participate in a social, cultural or economic exchange programme, if the programme is run by an organ of state or a public higher educational institution, in collaboration with an organ of a foreign state.
-For the purposes of the exchange permit, the applicant must be under 25 years of age.
+An Exchange Visa may be granted to someone who intends to participate in a social, cultural or economic exchange programme, if the programme is run by an organ of state or a public higher educational institution, in collaboration with an organ of a foreign state.
+For the purposes of the exchange visa, the applicant must be under 25 years of age.

 If you are the immediate family of a South African citizen, you may qualify for the relative’s permit.
 In order to do so, you will need to comply with the financial criteria set out in the relevant legislation.

-Extension of temporary residence permit
+Extension of temporary residence visa

-As can be seen here, there are many considerations, and having a look at the different permit types will lead you in your search to find the right one for you.
-Therefore, as mentioned a number of times, the best option and what Immigration South Africa recommends is to use an immigration consultant.
+As can be seen here, there are many considerations, and dealing with a reputable immigration lawyer will immediately lead you to the right one for you.
+Therefore, as mentioned a number of times, the best option and what ImmigrationSouthAfrica.org recommends is to use our services.
 Complete our eligibility assessment for more information on what to do next.